Aeromonas hydrophila: Treatments

 Aeromonas hydrophila can be eliminated using a 1% sodium hypochlorite solution or 2% calcium hypochlorite solution.
 Brage et al., 1990 recommends fluoroquinolone administration as prophylactic treatment during medicinal leech application.
 Antibiotics such as chloramphenicol, florfenicol, tetracycline, sulfonamide, nitrofuran derivatives, and Pyridinecarboxylic acids are used to eliminate and control the infection of A. hydrophila.
 Terramycin is placed in fish food during hatchery operations as another chemotherapeutic agent in preventing A. hydrophila.
+However, study in fish showed that, like many other antimicrobial agents, the use of antibiotics may cause gut dysbiosis and result in increased susceptibility to opportunistic pathogens after the short withdrawal period.

 S.I.
 Paul et al. (2021) isolated and identified probiotic Bacillus subtilis strain WS1A that can inhibit the growth of pathogenic Aeromonas in fish.
 Bacillus subtilis strain WS1A produces different types of potential antimicrobial peptides.
 Fish (Labeo rohita) fed with extracellular products of Bacillus subtilis strain WS1A develop disease resistance against motile Aeromonas septicemia.
 Bacillus subtilis strain WS1A boosts immunity of treated fish.
 This strain was isolated from marine sponge of Saint Martin's Island in the Bay of Bengal, Bangladesh.